vmware-tanzu-labs/educates-training-platform/CONTRIBUTING.md

 1. Ensure that you have not included any personal or company copyright notices in any changes.
 This project relies on a single copyright assignment in the [NOTICE](NOTICE) file with attribution to "The Educates Authors".
 2. Ensure your commit messages are descriptive.
 We aim to follow the conventions on [How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/).
 Be sure to include any related GitHub issue references in the commit message.
 See [GFM syntax](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown) for referencing issues and commits.
-3. Check the commits and commits messages and ensure they are free from typos.
+3. Check the commits and commit messages to ensure they are free from typos.

 ## Reporting Bugs and Creating Issues